 Montjuic parks and botanic gardens in Barcelona

 Whenever I get tired of all day urban adventures with packed schedules, I find that its nice to spend a little quiet time in a beautiful garden to relax or enjoy a meal.
 Fortunately, Barcelona has many green spaces, beautiful parks and botanical gardens scattered throughout the city.
 Montjuic, the large imposing mountain in the middle of the city features important art and history museums along with an amazing collection of regional to mediterranean inspired gardens.
+When you’re visiting the city, make sure take the time to explore the Montjuic parks and botanic gardens in Barcelona.

 Spending an entire day up in the Montjuic area visiting many of the world-renowned museums is enjoyable but my head was starting to spin from all the art and treasure sensory overload.
 It’s fortunate that the area has many magnificent botanical gardens and parks to explore and enjoy at my leisure.
 Many of these parks have stunning views of the entire city, its worlthwhile to take some photographs of the skyline or panorama shots from different vista points.
 It’s best to start your visits to Montjuic via cable car to the top and head directly to the fortress.
 Afterwards, one can decide on which route to take or attractions that may be interesting to visit.
 There are maps and points of interests at key road locations, giving directions and descriptions of the various attractions in Montjuic.